kunyuuu/InternProject/credit_ranking/readme.txt

 --Logistic Regression--
 to run: python3 credit_ranking.py
-        then follow the prompt by type "l" in the terminal
+        then follow the prompt by typing "l" in the terminal

 --Decision Tree--
 to run: python3 credit_ranking.py
-        then follow the prompt by type "d" in the terminal
+        then follow the prompt by typing "d" in the terminal

 NOTE
 -----------------
 logistic.py is a test version for this project.
 For full version, please find credit_ranking.py.

 Bugs
 -----------------